KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/prices.md

 **pricesgetorderbook**

-The `pricesgetorderbook` method shows the currently open bets on chain and their details.
-It also shows information about the house wallet balance and statistics about the bets on the Smart Chain.
+The `pricesgetorderbook` method shows the currently open bets and their details.
+The method also shows information about the house wallet's balance and statistics about the bets on the Smart Chain.

 ### Arguments